LeonSkills/RsFactorio/README.md

 -----------
 # Building mods
-Run `build_scripts/build_all.py` to create items and build the mods in the [application directory of Factorio](https://wiki.factorio.com/Application_directory).
-Currently only tested on windows systems \
+Run `build_scripts/build_mods.py` to copy over the mods to the [application directory of Factorio](https://wiki.factorio.com/Application_directory).
+Currently only tested on windows systems
-This will check for any changes in each mod.
-If there are changes these are applied to the mod in the application directory, and the version is automatically increased.
+This file accepts some arguments.
+* `build_scripts/build_mods.py --version patch` will increase the patch version in the version number.
+Will only increase the version number if changes are made.
+Do not change the major/minor version, only the patch.
+* `build_scripts/build_mods.py --mods mod1 mod2 mod3` will only update mod1, mod2 and mod3.
+Case sensitive.
+* `build_scripts/build_mods.py' --force --mods mod1 mod2 mod3` will force increase the version numbers of mod1, mod2 and mod3, even if there were no changes made. `--mods` is required with this option to prevent accidentally increasing version number of all mods.
+* `build_scripts/build_mods.py --help` for more options/info.

-Items can be defined in `rs_items.json`.
-The build all will automatically fetch icons and data about the item from the [runescape wiki](https://runescape.wiki).
+Run `build_scripts/build_items.py` to create items as defined in `rs_items.json`.
+The will automatically fetch icons and data about the item from the [runescape wiki](https://runescape.wiki).
 The only fields that should be manually added are `stack_size`, `subgroup` and `order`.
+It creates lua code that will add the items in game.

+Both scripts can be run with `build_scripts/build_all.py`.
+This will accept the same arguments as `build_mods.py`.

 # Contributing
 Before contributing:
 * Create a new issue if none exist yet
-* Mention within the issue that you will be working on it
+* Mention within the issue that you will be working on it/assign yourself
 * Create a new branch from Develop called \<Issue-number\>-\<ModName\>-\<Issue-name\>.
 Issue name can be a short version if it is otherwise too long
-* Increase the middle version number of the mod you are going to work on by one

 Before creating a pull request into Develop make sure you did the following:

 * Changed title, description and name in `mod/info.json`.
 Note that the name of the mod will be the one defined in `info.json` not the folder name
-* Updated the CHANGELOG.md, preferably with the same message as the commit messages.
-See `mod_template/CHANGELOG.md` for examples
+* Updated the changelog.txt, preferably with the same message as the commit messages.
+See `mod_template/mod/changelog.txt` for layout.
+* Have the version number increased by at least one.
+Make sure the changelog mentions this version.
 * Add yourself to the list of contributors in the DESCRIPTION.md

-I might automate the latter two at some point if I figure out how and have time
+* Added the correct dependencies in `mods/dependencies.json`

 # Disclaimer